Love Affair (1994 film): Plot

-Coming to their rendezvous, Terry, in her haste, is struck down by a car while crossing a street.
+Months later, on the way to the rendezvous, Terry is struck down by a car while crossing a street jaywalking.
 Gravely injured, she is rushed to the hospital.
 Mike, waiting for her at the observation deck at the top of the building, is unaware of the accident.
-After many hours, he finally concedes at midnight that she has rejected him.
+After many hours, in the rain, he finally concedes at midnight that she has rejected him.

-Now unable to walk, Terry refuses to contact Mike, wanting to conceal her disability.
-Instead, she finds a job as a music teacher.
-Six months after the accident, she sees Mike with his former fiancée at a holiday concert featuring Ray Charles, which Terry is attending with her former boyfriend.
+Now unable to walk as a paraplegic, Terry refuses to contact Mike and let him see her in her paralyzed condition.
+Instead, she finds a job as a music teacher in a small elementary school.
+Six months after the accident, she sees Mike with his former fiancée at a holiday concert featuring Ray Charles, which Terry is attending with her former boyfriend, Ken.
 Mike does not notice her condition because she is seated.
-Each can only manage a hello.
+Each can only manage a terse hello, with Mike looking irritated.

 Christmas Eve arrives and Mike makes a surprise visit, claiming to have come across her address while looking up another name in a telephone directory.
-Although he steers the conversation to make her explain her actions, Terry merely dodges the subject, never leaving the couch on which she sits.
+Although he steers the conversation to make her explain her actions, Terry merely dodges the subject, never leaving the couch on which she rests.
+Mike mentions his aunt, now deceased, had left the shawl for her in her will.
+His aunt had taken a liking to Terry and secretly hoped the two would marry and straighten out Mike's life.
+Mike mentions, that he "made a painting of you with that shawl."
+Mike had left it in disgust at the hotel previously and the hotel manager had the restaurant display it.

-About to leave her life for good, Mike mentions the painting that he had done of her, which that very afternoon had been given away to a woman who admired it.
-He is about to point out that the woman was in a wheelchair when he suddenly pauses.
-Mike walks into Terry's bedroom and sees his painting hanging on the wall.
+About to leave her life for good, Mike remarks that the painting was given to a woman recently who very much admired it.
+He is about to point out that the woman was in a wheelchair when he suddenly pauses, realizing that Terry isn't moving in her couch and making no effort to get up to say goodbye.
+Mike walks into Terry's bedroom, opens the door and sees his painting hanging on the wall.
 He now knows why she did not keep their appointment.
-They embrace.